 If you have any reason for concern, just contact us.
 We’ll inspect your Orlando home at no charge; determine if there’s a situation that calls for wildlife pest control; and provide you with a no-charge, no-obligation estimate and personalized plan.
 Then, upon your approval, we’ll take care of your problem, STAT, whether that involves trapping squirrels, trapping raccoons, or handling the bat, possum, or rodent problem.

 Turner Pest Control has been helping families like yours for 50-plus years, providing fast and effective services delivered by our experienced, courteous team.
-It’s not surprising, then, that we’re one of the fastest-growing companies in Florida and South Georgia.
+It’s not surprising, then, that we’re one of the fastest-growing companies in Florida.

 When you need wildlife pest control in Orlando, we invite you to contact us.
 Benefits of choosing Turner include our carefully vetted and well trained technicians, including stringent background checks; reliable appointment times, ones you can count on; courteous service; and more.
 We work hard to earn your business—and we believe it shows.